-Rehabbing for big profit is an art I tells yoos!
+Rehabbing for a big house flip profit is an art I tell you!
 Here is the trick.
-When every other investor tries to fix things as cheap as possible, with predictable materials we take an other route.
+When every other investor tries to fix things as cheap as possible, with predictable materials we take the other route.

 If you were doing a walkthrough considering to buy a house.
-You see nothing special, nothing that you can immediately tell they wet out of their way to built it with love… why would you get excited or confident the house will last?
+You see nothing special, nothing that you can immediately tell they went out of their way to build it with love… why would you get excited or confident the house will last?

 Yes sure, but it cost a ton to do that!